TheRenegadeCoder/sample-programs-website/docs/projects/convex-hull/c/index.md

 {% endraw %}

-Convex Hull in C was written by:
+[C](https://sampleprograms.io/languages/c)onvex Hull in [C](https://sampleprograms.io/languages/c) was written by:

 - clarkimusmax

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 27 2018 12:31:30.
 The solution was first committed on Oct 26 2018 17:03:25.
 As a result, documentation below may be outdated.